magicblock-labs/conjunto/transwise/README.md

 - `TransactionAccountMeta` struct
   - enum of Writable or Readable
-  - contains delegation state and meta info with a pubkey
-  - also contains the actual account data in an `Account` if it was available
+  - contains `AccountChainSnapshot` chain account data and delegation state

 - `TransactionAccountMetas` struct
   - vec of `TransactionAccountMeta`